Hogeyama/nvim-hs-lsp/README.md

 ### More Precise definition of the protocol

-Language Server Protocol is described in Type Script, the type system of which has quite strong expressive power.
+The [specification](https://microsoft.github.io/language-server-protocol/specification) of Language Server Protocol is written in Type Script, the type system of which has quite strong expressive power.
 For example, `FormattingOptions` is defined as follows:

 ```typescript